Astral-Nihal/nutri_mealo/README.md

 1. Log your meals daily.
 2. Analyze the nutritional content of meals.
 3. Receive personalized meal recommendations based on your dietary preferences and goals.

 ---

-## Contributing

-We welcome contributions!
-If you'd like to contribute to Nutri Mealo:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Submit a pull request with a detailed description of your changes.

----